secureCodeBox/secureCodeBox/docs/user-guide/README.md

 1. After logging in, the welcome screen will be displayed.
 From here you can start the different Camunda Web Apps.

-* `Cockpit` is used for monitoring and operations on running and ended process instances.
+* `Cockpit` is used for monitoring running and ended process instances.
 * `Admin` is used for managing users, groups and authorizations.
-* `Tasklist` is used for working on user tasks and starting processes.
+* `Tasklist` is used for user tasks and starting processes.

 ![Camunda Welcome Screen](../resources/welcome.png)

-2. Click on `Tasklist` to see a list of open tasks.
+2. Click on `Tasklist` to see the list of open tasks.

 ![Camunda Tasklist Screen](../resources/tasklist.png)